outdreamer/build-a-cure/docs/tasks/examples.md

 	- change solution into structures that can out-compete problems

 		- change solution into structures of optimization that can prevent problems
-			- general solution automation workflow: build solutions that have more structures of optimization than problems in the problem space
+			- general solution automation workflow: build solutions that have more structures of optimization than problems & problem sources (randomness structures) in the problem space
 				- core function version: build solutions that have more structures of optimization (efficiency/organization) than problems in the problem space

 ## generate solution automation workflows by applying workflows to other workflows